MekhyW/SkyFood-V2/README.md

 18. Assembly on physical chassis
 19. Integrate all physical hardware into the main code and get it running, driver parameter tuning
 20. Integration with the application for mission control and debugging
-21. Computer vision project;  Object detection and navigation improvements
+21. Computer vision app;  Object detection, proximity detection and IMU topic exposure
 22. Integration with elevator systems (isolated)
 23. Elevator call and floor change behavior
 24. LiveKit and local conversational AI